project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/02-first-experiment-launching.md

 ![Prey Predator 6 model location](../images/tutorial/02-prey-predator-7-location.png)

 > [!WARNING]
-> Don't forget to convert it in "**vr_xp**" with the Unity Plugin before starting, otherwise it will not work!!!
+> Don't forget to convert it in **vr_xp** with the Unity Plugin before starting, otherwise it will not work!!!
 >
 > This step is explained [in this tutorial](https://doc.project-simple.eu/tutorials/Tutorial-Step-1)